paulrupprecht/VisualServoing/README.md

 Main Goal: Realize a position based robot control by processing visual data and planning a trajectory based on the deviation between target pose and actual pose between camera and marker.

 The PBVS controller is designed as a P-Controller (proportional).
 The main logic is implemented in the listener() function and executed in a Python main function.
-Firstly, the actual camera pose (base cs) and the transformed pose from marker to camera (aruco_detect ) are subscribed and stored in variables.
+Firstly, the actual camera pose (base cs) and the transformed pose from marker to camera (aruco_detect) are subscribed and stored in variables.
 Secondly, in case a marker was detected, the desired rotation and translation are calculated seperately.

 Rotation: The relative rotation from camera to marker gets transformed from the aruco coordinate system to the endeffector (camera) coordinate system (deviation).
 If the rotation between camera and marker exceeds a defined tolerance (1 degree per axis), a new target rotation is calculated (base coordinate system).

 Translation: In parallel the translatory deviation from camera to marker is calculated and multiplied with the Kp-factor (P-controller).
 In order to transform the identified deviation to the base coordinate system, the transformation matrix is used.

 Finally, the rotation and the translation results are combined and published as a new message.
 Based on that message, MoveIt will handle the trajectory planning.
+However, if ht new target pose does not deviate from the target pose from the last control cycle, MoveIt will not receive any new information and fulfill the last relevant pose.

 Caution: An accurate description of how this script is executed can be found within the script itself (comments).